nfrontero20/amherst-history/README.md

   <img src="README-images/word-frequencies-book.png" />
 </p>

   2. A word cloud of the top 100 most frequent words in the book reveals themes that are still pertinent to Amherst College today (“department,” “trustees,” “students,” “dollars,” “fund”), and others that are not (“legislature,” “christian,” “revival,” “academy,” and “seminary”).
-Still pertinent words include .
   <p align="center">
   <img src="README-images/word-cloud-book.png" />
 </p>